NeuronRobotics/nrjavaserial/README.md

 Android Support (requires a rooted phone to access the serial hardware)

-Google Code (SVN) repository for easy code and jar access

 Single makefile compile (simplifies the compilation of project binaries)

 Ant build script for jar creation